Robert H. Anderson (Confederate officer)

-Robert Houstoun Anderson (October 1, 1835 - February 8, 1888) was a Confederate military officer during the American Civil War.
+Robert Houston Anderson (October 1, 1835 - February 8, 1888) was a Confederate military officer during the American Civil War.
 A West Point graduate, he served as an infantry officer in the United States Army and later served as a brigadier general in the Confederate States Army.
-After the war he served as the Chief of Police for the city of Savannah, Georgia for 23 years and was twice appointed to serve on the Visitor's Board of the United States Military Academy.
+After the war he served as the Chief of Police for the city of Savannah, Georgia, for 23 years and was twice appointed to serve on the Visitor's Board of the United States Military Academy.
 With General Joseph Wheeler, Anderson played an important role in reunification, recommending improvements and changes at West Point such as electricity and the addition of a telephone in 1887.

 Early life

-Born in Savannah, Georgia, on October 1, 1835, Anderson was the son of John Wayne Anderson, a local businessman, and his wife Sarah Ann Houstoun.
-His siblings include Major George Wayne Anderson, Captain J. W. Anderson II, and Colonel C. W. Anderson.
+Born in 1835 in Savannah, Georgia, Anderson was the son of Captain John Wayne Anderson, a local businessman, and Sarah Ann Houston.
+His siblings include Major George Wayne Anderson, Captain John Wayne Anderson Jr. and Colonel Clifford Wallace Anderson.
 He was educated in the local schools before receiving an appointment to the United States Military Academy.
 "Bob" Anderson would return to West Point one day to help heal the wounds that the civil war would bring, as a member of the Board of Visitors after the war.